Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Fluctuation theorems

 where the imaginary component is responsible for dissipation.

-The question that we address now is: What happens when we go far beyond the linear response domain, and are there general relations akin to the Kubo formula for such nonlinear, nonequilibrium systems?
-Keeping the electron paradigm in mind the work done over a time \(t\) can be expressed as where \(E(t)\) is an applied electric field (notation not be be confused with energy).
-Therefore, what we propose to study in this section is the statistical property of the stochastic process \(W(t)\) within the Brownian motion picture adopted in this review.
-Recall that we have already discussed the fluctuating properties of \(W(t)\) within stochastic thermodynamics in Section~\ref{stochasticsec}.
-However, as we underscored earlier, stochastic thermodynamics is based on the first and second laws of thermodynamics, which hinge on energy balance: the heat infused is distributed between the internal energy and the work done.
-For a driven system as depicted in Fig.~\ref{fig2}, there is evidently no such (total) energy conservation.
-Thus, albeit the poser here is in the spirit of stochastic thermodynamics, we need to go beyond energy balance considerations, for driven/open thermodynamic systems.
-Interestingly, there have been important developments in recent years, primarily due to the efforts of Gallavoti, Cohen and Jarzynski~\cite{GaCoFT,JaFT} in devising fluctuation theorems for the aforesaid systems, and we intend to provide here an overview.
-Once again, our model system is a Brownian particle, especially in the context of cyclotron motion -- both classical (Section~\ref{x1sec}) and quantal (Section~\ref{x2sec}).
-As emphasized earlier, the cyclotron case is like that of a two-dimensional harmonic oscillator, and the presence of an extra dimension gives rise to possible ``isometric" effects~\cite{iso1,iso2,iso3} in the context of fluctuation theorems.\\
+The question that we address now is: What happens when we go far beyond the linear-response domain, and are there general relations akin to the Kubo formula for such nonequilibrium systems?
+Keeping the electron paradigm in mind, the work done over a time \(t\) can be expressed as where \(E(t)\) is an applied electric field (notation not be confused with energy); see Fig.~\ref{fig2} for a schematic setup.
+Therefore, what we propose to study in this section is the statistical property of the stochastic process \(W(t)\) within the Brownian-motion picture adopted in this review.
+Interestingly, there have been important developments in recent years, primarily due to the efforts of Gallavotti, Cohen, and Jarzynski~\cite{GaCoFT,JaFT,JKFT} in devising fluctuation theorems for the aforesaid systems, and we intend to provide here an overview.
+Once again, our model system is a particle undergoing dissipative dynamics, especially in the context of cyclotron motion - both classical (Section~(\ref{x1sec})) and quantum mechanical (Section~(\ref{x2sec})).
+It is well known that cyclotron motion is like a two-dimensional harmonic oscillator, and the presence of an extra dimension gives rise to possible `isometric' effects~\cite{iso1,iso2,iso3} in the context of fluctuation theorems.\\